WeatherwaxCosplay/Robodragon/README.md

 Bluetooth support is improving in the Arduino hobbyist community.

 Another disadvantage with the PS3/PS4 option is that these are proprietary platforms and you are generally reliant on closed-source, reverse-engineered
 USB software libraries to interpret the PS3/PS4 output.
-On some hobbyist platforms, the software is only available in compiled binary (hex) format - you can't actually see or debug the source code.
 There is an active [open-source project](https://github.com/felis/UHS30) working on opening up such USB protocols, and also allowing the use of native USB ports provided by some of the more capable Arduino platforms (such as the Due or Teensy) - obviating the need to use an external USB Host adapter or shield - but at time of writing this was still at an early Alpha stage.